widikin/InventorySystem/README.md

 Same products with different serial numbers, bought from different retailers can be linked and specified to be the same product.

 TODO: A lot.
 Still under heavy development.
+Later to be converted to a ASP.net web application.